remarkjs/remark-lint/packages/remark-lint-no-paragraph-content-indent/readme.md

-7:3: Expected no indentation in paragraph content 10:5: Expected no indentation in paragraph content 13:3: Expected no indentation in paragraph content 16:5: Expected no indentation in paragraph content
+7:3: Expected no indentation in paragraph content 10:5: Expected no indentation in paragraph content 13:3: Expected no indentation in paragraph content 16:1: Expected no indentation in paragraph content 19:5: Expected no indentation in paragraph content 21:1: Expected no indentation in paragraph content 23:1: Expected no indentation in paragraph content
 ```

 ## License